andrewBurrr/CookingBuddy/README.md

 technology and the art of cooking.
 Relating to this point, resources should be available to educate users on the foundational knowledge needed for cooking-related tasks.
 Following the completion of a meal, users should have the option to save these recipes for future use, or leave feedback on what they liked or disliked about the dish

+## How to run the code
+In the commandline, of the project type: dotnet build -t:Run -f net6.0-android

+You would also have to populate the Database by adding recipes manually to it through the post page